The Wheel of Fortune (novel): Part 5: Harry (1939–1952)

 Harry is seen as the perfect boy - handsome, clever and tough - but we learn he is a lost soul, wanting to follow music and desperate for his father's approval.
 After Bronwen leaves her beloved John to go to Canada to escape their socially-derided relationship, John resumes his London life with Constance and Harry silently melts down at boarding school.
 John's absence from Wales gives young master of the castle Kester more room to live an idyllic life at Oxmoon, which infuriates Harry.
 He finds some solace in a local, distant relative, with whom he has nothing in common but sexual attraction.
 They later marry and have four mostly accidental children who cause Harry more trouble than joy.
-Desperately unhappy, he volunteers for military service to get away from his pain.
-A moment of pure joy awaits Harry upon his return — since his stepmother Constance died two years ago his father rekindled his relationship with Bronwen, the woman Harry considers his mother and his guide towards the good.
+Desperately unhappy, he volunteers for military service in World War II to get away from his pain.
+A moment of pure joy awaits Harry upon his return — since his stepmother Constance died two years ago, his father rekindled his relationship with Bronwen, the woman Harry considers his mother and his guide towards the good.
 He arrives at the estate to find her there waiting, and after a tearful reunion, he sees John and Bronwen finally marry.

 The conflict between the two cousins still remains however, and grows with the eerily coinciding deaths of the young wives of both men.
 Harry's hatred of Kester only increases when it's revealed that he is estranged from his own young sons (who blame him for their mother's death from complications in childbirth) even as Kester ingratiates himself with one of them, Hal.
 Yet when Kester kills Thomas (in apparent self-defence), Harry chooses to help cover up the killing and make it look like he died in a car crash, but the struggle is far from over.
 Kester fears Harry exposing his killing of Thomas, while Harry in turn is afraid Kester will deprive him of Oxmoon and frame him for his uncle's death.
 Harry's story ends with a cliffhanger, following Kester's invitation to Harry to discuss and resolve their differences in an isolated area near a dangerous stretch of cliffs by the seashore.